cr/pyHP49/README.md

 ## Usage

 Connect the calculator via USB, put it into XMODEM server mode (right-shift-release right-arrow), and then run ./hp49.py.
+Or run it first, and it will prompt you through the steps.

-You are dropped into an Ipython shell, so you can have some fun with the hp object.
+You are dropped into an IPython shell, so you can have some fun with the hp object.
+To get usage information on the main class:

+> hp.help()

+If you want to dive into the depths of the code, also try:

+> help(cmd)
+> help(hpstr),
+> help(protocol)
+> help(com)

 ## Examples
 ```